 May include lectures, seminars, tutorials, project supervision, demonstration, practical classes and workshops; fieldwork; external visits.
-Scheduled sessions may vary slightly depending on the module choices made.
+Scheduled sessions may vary slightly depending on the module choices made Within the Foundation Year a feature will be the facilitated workshops and individual study, enabling students to benefit from small-group study.